SharePoint/sp-dev-docs/docs/spfx/client-side-web-parts.md

+# Client-side web parts in the SharePoint UX Framework

-> This content is Microsoft confidential and should not be shared with anyone outside the organization that has the NDA in place with Microsoft.
+>**Note:** This content is Microsoft confidential and should not be shared with anyone outside the organization that has the NDA in place with Microsoft.

 Client-side web parts are client-side components that run inside the context of a SharePoint page.
 Today, developers can build server-side web parts that are packaged and deployed to SharePoint.
 However, the server-side web parts are only available to on-premises and cannot be deployed to SharePoint online (Office 365).